solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot_networking.md

 ---
 ## meshctl debug snapshot networking

-for the networking pod
+Input and output snapshots for the networking pod

 ### Synopsis

-for the networking pod
+Input and output snapshots for the networking pod

 ### Options